-There was what I took to be an alarming number of snake-oil salemen present, with big stands and scandalous pseudo-science marketing claims, but lots of good stuff too.
+There were an alarming number of snake-oil salesdroids present, with big stands and scandalous pseudo-science marketing claims.
+But there was separately lots of good stuff too, thankfully.

-One theme that caught my eye was lots of LED lighting vendors, many claiming lamp efficiencies of over 100lm/W, though some of those qualified with claims of "effective lumens" or "absolute photometry" rather than the "relative" stuff that HID lights quote!
-It's clear, marketing maths notwithstanding, that LED efficiencies are passing those of many other lamp types for domestic and commercial uses, and size/power is no longer much of an issue for most deployments.
+One theme that caught my eye was LED lighting vendors, many claiming lamp efficiencies of over 100lm/W. Though some of those were qualified with claims of "effective lumens" or "absolute photometry" rather than the "relative" stuff that HID lights quote!
+It's clear, marketing maths notwithstanding, that LED efficiencies are passing those of many other lamp types for domestic and commercial uses.
+And size/power is no longer much of an issue for most deployments.

 Brightlife and istoriaLED both claimed >100lm/W with a little wobble on the definition that I have to think about, but I did like the products that both were showing, particularly the Brightlife Quad2 ceiling lighting panels (CREE LEDs within) and the MR16 16V LED lights from IstoriaLED.

-But sometimes you need to keep light and heat out, and the SolarGard window films caught my eye.
-Apparently even their premium £60/m^2 film can in the appropriate places pay itself back withing 6 years (and typical film is half that cost), but critical to project succcess is modelling and measuring to find where it would be cost-effective.
+However, sometimes you just need to keep light and heat out, and the SolarGard window films caught my eye.
+Apparently even their premium £60/m^2 film can in the appropriate places pay itself back within six years.
+Typical film is half that cost.
+But critical to project success is modelling and measuring to find where it would be cost-effective.

 (On the subject of keeping excess heat and light out, see Sage Electrochromic Glass Is A Thermostat For The Sun from Treehugger!)